 As party walls are supposed to be adjoining property, both parties hold a claim on it.
 Party walls can be of different types, including party fences, party structures, etc.

 Before involving the party wall structure in the account of any construction project, both parties have to seek permission from the other party to avoid the legal pitfall.
-This legal permission leads to a party wall agreement for a loft conversion.
+This legal permission leads to a party wall agreement loft conversion.

 When You Need Party Wall Agreement?

-There are different scenarios when you have to seek a party wall agreement for a loft conversion or any other of your project akin to this.
+There are different scenarios when you have to seek a party wall agreement for a loft conversions or any other of your project akin to this.
 According to the Party Wall Act 1996, you are supposed to go for a party wall agreement if you intend to carry out the following work;

 - To cut into a wall or loft conversion.